⏳ The Wait Is Almost Over ⏳

 A clear and accessible introduction to tensors that any sophomore-level physics student can understand from start to finish.

-And the course is called Fundamentals of Tensor Calculus!
+It's called Fundamentals of Tensor Calculus.

 Hello!
-I'm Dr. Elliot Schneider 👋.
+I'm Dr. Elliot Schneider 👋

 I've been studying physics for about two decades—and teaching it almost as long.
 I did my PhD in physics at Harvard and before that my BS at Caltech.

+I love physics, and I especially love teaching physics.
 That's why I'm working to make exceptional physics courses like this one available online!

 Why Tensors?